 WHO WE WORK WITH · HOSPITALITY

-Jardine Studio works with owner-operated hotels, lodges, inns, restaurants with rooms, wineries, and retreat properties whose websites need to earn trust, get found, and support direct bookings.
+Jardine Studio works with owner-operated hotels, lodges, inns, restaurants with rooms, wineries, and retreat properties whose websites need to earn trust, get found, and support more direct booking demand.

-The studio connects design, development, and SEO so the site can carry more of the traveler's decision path.
+The studio connects design, development, SEO, local search, and booking-engine handoff so the site can carry more of the traveler’s decision path.

 WHERE THE PATH BREAKS

 A property can carry real trust in person and still fail to carry that trust online.
-Guests may find the direct site and bounce on photography, room information, local context, or a booking flow that does not answer the questions they have before reserving.
-Or the property never shows up when travelers search for the town, route, activity, or category.
+Guests may find the direct site and leave because the photography, room information, local context, or booking handoff does not answer the questions they have before reserving.
+Or the property may never show up when travelers search for the town, route, activity, or category.

-Some guests discover the property through an OTA and never reach the direct site at all.
+Some guests discover the property through an OTA and never reach the direct site.
 Others reach the site and leave because the trust signals, room details, or booking handoff are weaker than the stay itself.

 The shared pattern: the stay is real, but the website has not caught up to how travelers choose where to book.